 Steamworld Heist is a turn-based strategy game that was developed by Image & Form, who also created Steamworld Dig, which I really enjoyed and was well received by many gamers and critics.
-The game is now available on PS4 and Vita and has similar design and presentation to their previous games but this time it has very different gameplay.
+The game is now available on PS4, Vita and Xbox One and has a similar design and presentation to their previous games but this time it has very different gameplay.

 Steamworld Heist is a turn-based strategy game that also has elements of action throughout and I could instantly see some similarities to the XCOM franchise and those style of games.
 The basic idea for the narrative behind the game is that Earth has been destroyed and the characters you play as must go in search for resources to survive.
 I also want to mention that the game still has a steampunk style, with quirky cowboy robots and futuristic settings.

 The story this time takes place in space, where you search various locations like spacecraft’s.
 You start out by playing as Captain Piper but you also get to control other crew members.
 Along with searching for supplies you also discover new allies and foes.
 I have to say that I actually really enjoyed the premise for the game and it has done a fantastic job of creating an interesting atmosphere and style.

 Before I talk more about the gameplay I want to mention the humour in the game.
 The visual style is striking and the depth of the characters and the dialogue between them and the interactions they have are what makes the moment to moment gameplay so great.
 It almost feels like an animated cartoon, with loud likeable characters and unique settings.
 The game is also played from a side-on view, much like 2D platformers.
 The controls are extremely simple and at the start of each character’s turn you simply point with the D-pad where you want them to move and then perform an action.